 Ortega stores his clay outside his studio, in a mound that doesn’t look much different from the surrounding dirt.
 His ancestors used deer hides to clean the clay, then built it into pots on top of a ring of corn husks.
 Ortega cleans his clay with a cement mixer and a window screen.
 When it’s time to make a pot, he reaches for a yellow plastic bag that he gets from the local Dollar Store, presses the bag over a turntable and coats it with Pam Cooking Spray to keep the clay from sticking.
 His teacher taught him to use the lid of a Spam can to scrape the pot smooth as it takes shape, just as she had learned to do.
 But Ortega decided to move past this tradition.
 He now uses a collection of professional potter’s scraper tools as well as agates he collects for polishing.

 The phone rings often as Ortega works, and he always answers it—in Spanish and English.
 He has to.
 Ortega also runs a bed and breakfast, houses photography students for a friend six times a year, teaches 5-day pottery workshops, and takes on apprentices who live and work with him.
 He works through every conversation, the phone’s receiver squeezed between his chin and shoulder, while finishing a four-quart casserole pot in less than 20 minutes.
 As we talk, he makes his points by asking rhetorical questions followed by a long, “Hmmmm?”
-His voice is teasing at times, which helps me understand why his friends and former students describe him as an uninhabited, exuberant man, who sometimes explains techniques by singing dirty ditties.
+His voice is teasing at times, which helps me understand why his friends and former students describe him as an uninhibited, exuberant man, who sometimes explains techniques by singing dirty ditties.

 Since micaceous pottery isn’t glazed, great care must be taken to make it smooth.
 Ortega begins by working over a finished pot with a metal scraper.
 Once its dries, he sands it with a sandstone.
 Then he polishes it by adding three layers of “slip”—basically, muddy clay, but in his case a form with a higher concentration of mica that looks and feels like heavy cream.
 On the third layer, he uses smooth agates to finish the polish, then wipes the pot with a damp sponge.
 As a final step before firing, he warms his pottery in an outdoor kiln.
 If it isn’t completely dry before firing, it will crack in the blazing fire that follows.